 I would have to say that this is quite a welcoming technical trail.
 It has quick ups, downs and twists among occasional roots and closely cropped tree trunks.
 Great river views, and mixed forest offer visual flair enhanced by autumn’s palette of color.
 There’s one viewing station that offers a great vantage point of the river, and according to their website, another bigger tower exists somewhere else.

 This is new favorite trail I hope others seek to hike.
 I figure if others are like me, they’ll go hike it, and fix some little things here and there.
-Eventually, the trail will reflect the positive health of frequent use.
-The bridges, on the other hand, may require some grant money or community funding.
+The trail reflects the positive health of frequent use.

-I can’t wait to snowshoe this trail come winter!
+I can’t wait to snowshoe and snow bike this trail come winter!

 East Coast editor